Richard’s Matte Scale for Photographic Prints

 Matte photographic papers are awesome—they have a high-end feel, they make skin tones look epic, they’re a little bit silky to the touch.
 But, have you ever noticed that from print lab to print lab, and from brand to brand, the definition of “matte” is different?
 The problem with the term “matte” is that it is a totally subjective and relative term.

-Earlier this year, Richard changed the photographic print game in the industry by offering your choice of brands for matte paper.
+Richard changed the photographic print game in the industry by offering your choice of brands for matte paper (alongside our Kodak glossy and lustre prints).
 Why?
 Because providing a customized experience where photogs get to choose exactly what fits their needs is what we do (#alldayeveryday)!
 But, these additional choices can also further complicate a photographer’s notion of what it means to call something glossy, matte, or lustre.
 So, Richard has created our very own rating scale, so you know just how matte “matte” really is!

 Learn more about all the available options for Richard's Photographic Prints!
 You can even see printed samples of our photographic paper options in the flesh, along with our fine art papers, by ordering one of Richard’s Paper Sample Packs in ROES!